 A hybrid design that features a fish-shaped skateboard deck designed to carve up the streets like a surfboard on the waves.

 It’s great for generating speed and making sharp turns.

 The Electric Skateboard

-As you would expect, an Electric Skateboard costs a little more than an old-school board, and it's also something that's likely to raise a few eyebrows at the local skate park.
+As you would expect, an Electric Skateboard costs a little more than an old-school skateboard, and it’s also something that’s likely to raise a few eyebrows at the local skate park.

 What Type of Skateboard is Best?

-It's a hard question to answer, as it all depends on your size, skill level, and what you want to get out of the boards.
+It’s a hard question to answer, as it all depends on your size, skill level, and what you want to get out of the skateboards.

-Look for a high-performance board if you're an aspiring professional seeking to gain an edge; opt for a double-kick for street skating and tricks.
+Look for a high-performance skateboards if you’re an aspiring professional seeking to gain an edge; opt for a double-kick for street skating and tricks.

 Which Skateboard is Best for Beginners?

 Many skateboard shops will list a category of “beginner skateboards” that are cheap and simple enough to cater to first-timers.